PrinceFroggy/MSC/README.md

 A MapleStory bot.

-- This bot worked until 05/08/14 due to a BlackCipher update, therefore concluding this project.
+- This bot worked until 05/08/14, therefore concluding this project.
 - This conclusion means that the: login, legitbot, and script logic is not included within the MSC project.

 Enjoy.